manzurola/spaCy4j/README.md

 ### CoreNLP Adapter

 This adapter loads and intergrates with [CoreNLP](https://github.com/stanfordnlp/CoreNLP).

 Include the `spacyj-adapters-corenlp` dependency in your `pom.xml`.

-Create a new Spacy with a new CoreNlpAdapter.
+Load a new Spacy with a CoreNlpAdapter.

 ```java
 SpaCy spacy = SpaCy.create(CoreNlpAdapter.create();